zcstarr/modelcontextprotocol/docs/specification/2025-03-26/basic/authorization.md

 OAuth specifies different flows or grant types, which in essence, are different ways of obtaining an access token.
 Each of these targets different use cases and scenarios.

-This specification focuses on two authorization scenarios:

-1. User to system: The client is operated by the end user (a human), allowing the client to operate on the user's behalf.
+MCP servers **SHOULD** support the OAuth grant types that better align with the intended audience.
+For instance:

+1. Authorization Code: Useful when the client is acting on behalf of a (human) end user.
-   * For instance, an agent calls an MCP tool to get the weather forecast at a particular location.
-This tool is backed by a secure weather service with usage quotas.
-The user will first authenticate with the weather service, allowing the agent to query it on the user's behalf.
+   * For instance, an agent calls an MCP tool implemented by a SaaS system.
 2. System to system: The client is another application (not a human)
    * For instance, an agent calls a secure MCP tool to check inventory at a specific store.
+No need to impersonate the end user.

+### 2.2 Example: OAuth 2.1 flow for the Authorization Code Grant Type (User to system)

 **NOTE**: For simplicity’s sake, the following examples will assume the MCP server to also function as the authorization server.
-However, in a real implementation the authorization server may be deployed as its own distinct service.
+However, in real implementations the authorization server may be deployed as its own distinct service.

-### 2.2 OAuth 2.1 User to System through the Authorization Code Grant Type

 A human user completes the OAuth flow through a web browser, obtaining an access token that identifies them personally and allows the client to act on their behalf.